evansbenj/2024_BIO722/1_Lecture_1.md

 We will use software package called `Stacks` to de-multiplex and trim our data.
 This is actually a suite of programs and we will be using the application called `process_radtags` within `Stacks`.  `Stacks` has a very nice online manual [here](http://catchenlab.life.illinois.edu/stacks/manual).
 FYI, other software that does trimming of RADseq data is available [here](https://github.com/johnomics/RADtools/blob/master/RADpools).

 Brian has installed most of the software we need in a directory called `/usr/local/bin`.
+Before we de-multiplex our data subset, we need to make a directory for the de-multiplexed data to be stored in.
+From your home directory (`cd ~`), please type this:

+`mkdir samples`

 The command to execute this program on our data is:

 `/usr/local/bin/process_radtags -f <inputfile> -b <barcode_file> -o ./samples/ -e sbfI -t 75 -r -c -q --adapter_1 GATCGGAAGAGCGGTTCAGCAGGAATGCCGAGACCGATCTCGTATGCCGTCTTCTGCTTG --adapter_2 AGATCGGAAGAGCGTCGTGTAGGGAAAGAGTGTAGATCTCGGTGGTCGCCGTATCATT --adapter_mm 2 --filter_illumina`